Back to School 2021 Health Protocols

 - Hand sanitizer will be available at every school and accessible throughout the building.

 Breakfast and Lunch for Students

-- Students will be kept greater than 6 feet apart during meal periods at Verda Dierzen and the elementary schools.
+Students will be 3-6 feet apart as space is available.
 The food service tables will be cleaned and disinfected per standard protocols.
-Face covering storage is available to students to use for storage of their face covering during meal periods and face covering break times outside.
+Face covering storage is available for students to use during meal periods and during outdoor face covering breaks.